Cannabis Made Clear

 The laws on impaired driving

-Penalties for driving impaired can vary, depending on the alcohol or drug concentration, whether it is your first or a repeated offence, and whether you have caused bodily harm or death to another person.
-For more information, you can review the Government of Canada's Impaired Driving section.
+For more information, review the Government of Canada's Impaired Driving section.
 The law applies to all motor vehicles (including motorcycles, boats, snowmobiles and off-road vehicles), as well as driving that takes place on public and private property.

 Provincial and territorial authorities also have their own legislation for impaired driving.
 They can impose immediate short-term licence suspensions, longer-term suspensions and bigger fines, and make offenders attend education or rehabilitation programs.

-In most provinces and territories, there is zero tolerance for driving under the influence of cannabis for drivers aged 21 and under, novice drivers (those with a G1, G2, M1 or M2 licence) and commercial drivers.
+In most provinces and territories, including Ontario, there is zero tolerance for driving under the influence of cannabis for drivers aged 21 and under, novice drivers (those with a G1, G2, M1 or M2 licence) and commercial drivers.

-What defines “impaired”?
+What defines “impaired” with cannabis?

 • THC levels between 2 and 5 nanograms (ng) per 1 mL of blood are considered impaired.